Innovations

 Research & integration

-CrossWind is looking at opportunities to efficiently integrate these innovations within the wind farm.
+CrossWind is looking at opportunities to efficiently integrate these innovations within the wind park.
 We have commissioned further research to explore opportunities for a more optimized, balanced, stable and efficient grid use.

-Our aim is to help the world build intelligent wind farms that can match supply with demand of renewable electricity and to further power the transition into a lower-carbon future.
+Our aim is to help the world build intelligent wind parks that can match supply with demand of renewable electricity and to further power the transition into a lower-carbon future.